simisolajnr30/Sysmon-Splunk/README.md

 Task:
 What is the malicious process that infected the victim's system?

 # Overview

 This project focuses on identifying a malicious process by analyzing Sysmon Event ID 1 (Process Creation) logs in Splunk.
 The investigation highlights how behavioral analysis combined with threat intelligence can reveal malware activity.

-# Overview

-This project focuses on identifying a malicious process by analyzing Sysmon Event ID 1 (Process Creation) logs in Splunk.
-The investigation highlights how behavioral analysis combined with threat intelligence can reveal malware activity.